thewjones/mattjones/content/linknotes/20240711/index.md

 title = "Notes 11.7.2024"
 author = ["Matt Jones"]
 date = 2024-07-11
-lastmod = 2024-07-12T14:09:18+01:00
+lastmod = 2024-07-12T19:46:57+01:00
 tags = ["Film", "Music"]
 categories = ["linknotes"]
 draft = false
 weight = 2001
 [[resources]]
   src = "46645-1532336916.jpg"
   title = "Still from the film The Shining.
-Wendy, played by Shelley Duval, sits at the table with Danny" name = "theshining"
+Wendy, played by Shelley Duvall, sits at the table with Danny" name = "theshining"
 +++

 {{< imgproc name="theshining"
     command="Resize"
     options="1200x webp"
     imageCaption="Still from the film The Shining.
-Wendy, played by Shelley Duval, sits at the table with Danny" imageURL=""
+Wendy, played by Shelley Duvall, sits at the table with Danny" imageURL=""
     imageAttrib=""
     imageLicense="Fair Use"